google/oculi/README.md

 *   **A Google Campaign Manager (CM) account.** Oculi will attempt to extract all creatives on the account that have an image or video asset in a suitable format[^2], then download the asset and save a copy to Cloud Storage.
-Users of DV360 should use their CM shadow account.
+Users of DV360 may be able to use this option (see FAQ).
 *   **A BigQuery table of URLs.** URLs must point to images or videos, and be accessible without login.
 Oculi will download the asset and save a copy to Cloud Storage.
 The required table columns are: